Skip to contents

 )

-Then we define the distributions for the nodes.
+Then define the distributions for the nodes.
+The distributions represent the probabilities of the outcomes for each node.
 The following code defines the distributions for the nodes.

 distributions <- list(